shah-rohan/SmartMap/README.md

 ## Documentation for MultiMapPrep

 This tool will take as inputs the paired-end FastQ files and the Bowtie2 index for the genome to which the reads will be aligned.
-The outputs will be a GZipped BED file, containing the alignments with alignment scores; and a directory containing BED files of each alignment with alignment scores, divided by the number of alignments reported fore each read.
+The outputs will be a GZipped BED file, containing the alignments with alignment scores; and a directory containing BED files of each alignment with alignment scores, divided by the number of alignments reported for each read.

 In addition to standard Unix tools, including awk, sed, and gzip, the MultiMapPrep script requires the following to be installed and added to the PATH environment variable.